dask/dask-ml/docs/source/hyper-parameter-search.rst

 They are drop in replacement for the Scikit-learn versions.

+:class:`~dask_ml.model_selection.GridSearchCV` and
+:class:`~dask_ml.model_selection.RandomizedSearchCV` work best if each CV split fits in a single worker's RAM because ``fit`` is called on each cross validation split of the data.
+If each cross validation split does not fit into RAM, look :ref:`below <hyperparameter.memory>`.

+.. _hyperparamter.memory:

 Memory constrained, but not compute constrained
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 More detail in :ref:`hyperparameter.incremental`.